Rilmxp/Global-Warming/README.md

 ### Css/Sass/Css Modules

-- Three sass partials have been created. `_config.scss` for basic global styles. `_custom-bootstrap` to modify some bootstrap defaults. `_exports.module.scss` which is needed in chart components for &lt;defs&gt; and tooltip inline styles as per Recharts specifications since classes will simply not work.
+- A few sass partials have been created. `_config.scss` for basic global styles. `_custom-bootstrap-main.scss` and `_custom-bootstrap-maps.scss` to modify some bootstrap defaults.
+And `_exports.module.scss` which is needed in chart components for &lt;defs&gt; and tooltip inline styles as per Recharts specifications since classes will simply not work.

 - Apart from that, most of the styles have been defined in Css modules adjacent to each corresponding component.